 She has also worked in agriculture and education.
 For the last 14 years Karen has worked in social housing.
 At Optivo Housing Karen is currently the Senior Finance Manager in the Finance Reporting Team.
 Karen lives in Kent with her husband and has 2 grown up sons.

-As a Head of Retirement Housing for Housing 21, Lucy leads a team working across the business’s Central Region.
+As a Director of Neighbourhoods for Trivallis, Trudy leads a team across the business’s front line housing and support services.